adaPlu/Robotic-Treasure-Hunt-1/README.md

 # Robotic-Treasure-Hunt
 A Robotic Treasure Hunt Designed for UC Merced CSE 180.
-Progams written and designed by Adam Pluguez, Irian Aguiluz, and Jason Vaughan Due to the project being setup on each machine local text files in the build folder of the workspace need to overwritten or have locations changed for the workspace to compile.
+Progams written and designed by Adam Pluguez and Irian Aguiluz Due to the project being setup on each machine local text files in the build folder of the workspace need to overwritten or have locations changed for the workspace to compile.